lukaazman/UpNote/README.md

 ## Future
-- It will eventually be built into an .exe program format, once it leaves the development phase.
+- Building it into an .exe program format, once it leaves the development phase.